 - Don’t restrict content view and operation to a single display orientation (portrait or landscape), unless a specific display orientation is essential.

-- The purpose of each input field collecting information about the user should be easily identifiable.
+- The purpose of each input field is to collect information about the user should be easily identifiable.

 - Ensure the purpose of User Interface components, icons, and regions can be programmatically determined